datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    and the current dataset state.

-Finally, with your directory structure being modular and intuitive, the input data installed, the script ready, and the dataset status clean, you can wrap the execution of the script (which is a simple ``python3 code/script.py``) in a :command:`datalad run` command.
+Finally, with your directory structure being modular and intuitive, the input data cloned, the script ready, and the dataset status clean, you can wrap the execution of the script (which is a simple ``python3 code/script.py``) in a :command:`datalad run` command.
 Note that simply executing the script would work as well -- thanks to DataLad's Python API.